July 23rd, 2022 What’s Up?

-Today is Friday 24 June.
-The forecast was for clear skies with a SW breeze, so I tried something new.
-More on that tomorrow.
+Today is Tuesday 19 July.
 Wherever you are and whatever you are doing, I hope that you too have a great day.
-This blog post took more than two hours to prepare and makes ninety-eight days in a row with a new one.
+This blog post took about an hour to prepare and makes one hundred twenty-two days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!